- Finance & Tech

 I was practicing designing raised beds, and studying indigenous Amazonian tribes for the 21-day Ecuador and the African Bush People for my 40-day South Africa challenge.

 Teaching wilderness survival classes also helped me prepare in many ways as well.
 I was living and breathing survival as much as I could.

-Miller: I prepared myself for the misery and lack of comfort I would experience on Naked And Afraid.
+Miller: I prepared myself for the misery and lack of comfort I would experience on the survival show.
 I came in hoping for the best but preparing for the worst.
 Letting mosquitos bite me as I trained in the woods prepared me for the mental fortitude it would take to get through (the insects play serious mind games with you out there).

 I also entered Ecuador with the thought that there was a possibility we may never get fire due to the humid jungle conditions.
 I would fast some days and sheltered build to familiarize myself with exertion through hunger.